bylexus/pcms/REWRITE.md

    - Handler tests: partial (route normalization only, missing cache/render/404 tests)
    - Integration test (full serve path): TODO

+## Remove variables.yaml [DONE]

+The `variables.yaml` file support has been removed:
+- Removed `collectPageVariables()`, `mergeStringMaps()` from `processor/processor.go`
+- Removed `variables` template context variable (use `page.Metadata` instead)
+- Removed `variables.yaml` skip from `lib/treewalk.go` indexing exclusion
+- Removed `variables.yaml` files from `site-template/`
+- Updated documentation (reference, architecture, quickstart)

+## add enabled flag

+Each page should be able to define an `enabled` property in its YAML front matter.
+This boolean property defines whether the page is active.

+If a page is not active, it must not be served on requests and should return `404`.

+When loading a page object from the database, the `enabled` property must be resolved recursively through its parent pages, with override logic applied.
+If any parent page is already disabled, child pages must also be treated as disabled and must not be served.

+The `enabled` property must also be stored as a separate database column.
+During indexing, read it from front matter (analogous to `title`) and persist it in the `pages` table.

+Implement the required code changes and database/schema updates so this new flag is fully supported.
+The flag must be included when creating/populating the index database.

+If a page/front matter does not define `enabled`, it must default to active (`true`).

+## create page query builder

 ## TODO

 - de/serialize the page metadata json when loading from the  db
 - Remove the Metadata column from the File objects
 - remove unused template vars, as it can be fetched from the Page object
+- add demo page with all available template objects and functions
+- migrate `site-template/site/variables-page/` to show available template vars and functions instead of the removed variables.yaml feature
+- migrate templates (`doc/templates/base.html`, `site-template/templates/base.html`) from `variables.xxx` to `page.Metadata.xxx` / `page.Title`
+- remove `variables` config key from `pcms-config.yaml` once doc/template migration is complete